-During 2020, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements, with the exception of the following; the Water Department failed complete the Annual Water Quality Report for 2019.
-We also receive a violation notice of not taking 3 annual nitrate samples.
+During 2023, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements, with the exception of the following; the Water Department failed to complete the update to the EPA required Emergency Response Plan.

 DO I NEED TO TAKE SPECIAL PRECAUTIONS?